bob1de/hass-apps/docs/apps/schedy/schedules/basics.rst

 similar ones which, for instance, only differ in weekdays, time or value.

 You can now write rules that span midnights, but you still can't create schedules based on, for instance, the days of the week.
-Let's do that next.
+Let's do this next.